ibm-cloud-docs/satellite/locations.md

 2. From the **Hosts** tab, select the hosts to assign as worker nodes to your control plane.
 All hosts must be in an **Unassigned** status.
 3. From the actions menu of each host, click **Assign host**.
 4. Select **Control plane** as your cluster.
 5. Assign hosts in groups of 3 evenly to the control plane cluster.
 For high availability, make sure that your hosts correspond to physically separate zones in your infrastructure provider.
-For example, if your infrastructure provider has `zone1`, `zone2`, and `zone3`, you can enter these names for your {{site.data.keyword.satelliteshort}} zones.
-Then, assign 2 hosts from `zone1` in your infrastructure provider to `zone1` in your {{site.data.keyword.satelliteshort}} control plane, and so on.
+For example, if your infrastructure provider has `us-east-1a`, `us-east-1b`, and `us-east-1c`, enter these names for your {{site.data.keyword.satelliteshort}} zones.
+Then, assign 2 hosts from `us-east-1a` in your infrastructure provider to `us-east-1a` in your {{site.data.keyword.satelliteshort}} control plane, and so on.
 When you assign the hosts to the control plane, IBM bootstraps your machine.
 This process might take a few minutes to complete.
 During the bootstrapping process, the **Health** of your machine changes from `Ready` to `Provisioning`.
 6. From the **Hosts** tab, verify that your hosts are successfully assigned to the {{site.data.keyword.satelliteshort}} location control plane.
 The assignment is successful when an IP address is added to your host and the **Health** status changes to **Normal**.
 7. Verify that your location status changed to **Normal**.
 You might see a location message about the location not having enough hosts until the bootstrapping process completes.